-I have participated in flipped learning workshops and thought hard about the effectiveness of flipped learning for ecological course material.
-I believe I’ve found a happy medium that students enjoy and benefit from.
-I call them Scientific Study Videos (SSVs).
+Before implementing a flipped classroom, I participated in flipped learning workshops and read the literature on best-practices.
+For my plant ecology course, I produced Scientific Study Videos (SSVs).
 They are 5-8 minute clips that highlight an important study in plant ecology and complement lecture material.
 Understanding HOW scientists learned what we know today is an incredibly valuable thought exercise for students as they learn about the natural world around them.
 What’s printed in textbooks came from an inquisitive scientist at some time.
 Students today can be just as inquisitive as those who came before them.
 Link to Youtube Playlist of Scientific Study Videos